 And also they who are quickened by a portion of the telestial glory shall then receive of the same, even a fulness.
 D&C 88:28 – 31

-The kind of glorified body we will receive in the resurrection depends on which glory we are being quickened by in mortality; the celestial, terrestrial, or telestial.
-This statement raises a question: Can one know what glory they are being “quickened” by?
+The kind of glorified body we receive in the resurrection depends on which glory we are being quickened by in mortality; the celestial, terrestrial, or telestial.
+Following the apostles and prophets does make a difference.
+Especially in the long run.

 1. “Some will gain celestial bodies with all the powers of exaltation and eternal increase.
 These bodies will shine like the sun as our Savior’s does. . . .
 Those who enter the terrestrial kingdom will have terrestrial bodies, and they will not shine like the sun, but they will be more glorious than the bodies of those who receive the telestial glory.

 In both of these kingdoms there will be changes in the bodies and limitations.
 They will not have the power of increase, neither the power or nature to live as husbands and wives, for this will be denied them and they cannot increase.”
 Smith, Doctrines of Salvation, 2:287–88.